In the 60+ Pros and Cons of Instagram, we’ll run you through the best and worst features of the platform for marketing and advertising.

 - Tell followers who they are + what they sell

-- Describe their backstory (where they were founded)
+- Describe their backstory (where they are based)

-- Point out the selling point of their brand (supporting artisans + selling handmade products)
+- Point out the selling point of their brand (handmade products)

 - Link to their website, where products can be purchased.

 Sephora, on the other hand, keeps it simple: